Peco602/rusthunter/docs/development/basic_linux_plugin.md

 ### 4. Configuration

-In order to enable/disable the plugin execution, it is necessary to add to the `./config` INI file the following block:
+In order to enable/disable the plugin execution, it is necessary to add to the `config.ini` INI file the following block:

 ```ini
 [linux_root]